Updated: Jun 2

 A Canada Border Services Agency (CBSA) officer will give the official work permit to a foreign worker upon arrival in Canada.

 The LMIA process can be complex and confusing.
 However, following the steps outlined above will ensure that an employer completes the process correctly and efficiently.

 If you have any questions about the LMIA process, Ansari Immigration Inc. has you covered.
 We offer immigration professional guidance to make your move to Canada much more accessible.
 Get in touch with us today to learn how.

-You can always book a FREE consultation session with one of our experts if you have any questions with your LMIA application.
+You can always book a consultation session with one of our experts if you have any questions with your LMIA application.